Red-hot Team Rachel Homan set for major test at women's worlds on Tuesday | TSN

 Rachel Homan and her team from the Ottawa Curling Club haven't slowed down one iota over the first four games at the BKT Tires World Women's Curling Championship.

-Homan, third Tracy Fleury, second Emma Miskew and lead Sarah Wilkes are tied atop the standings after defeating Sweden, Denmark, United States and Norway over the opening three days of the event at Centre 200 in Sydney, N.S.
+Homan, third Tracy Fleury, second Emma Miskew and lead Sarah Wilkes are tied near the top of the standings after defeating Sweden, Denmark, United States and Norway over the opening three days of the event at Centre 200 in Sydney, N.S.

 The Canadian champions, who went a perfect 11-0 at the recent Scotties Tournament of Hearts in Calgary, have now won 20 straight games and are an incredible 53-5 on the season.